Historical

 Sambalpur is truly an amazing combination of urban travelling and spiritual getaway.
 This is a rare combination to find.
 It is located at a distance of about 1,406, 671, 1,397, 1,645 km from Delhi, Kolkata, Mumbai, and Bengaluru respectively.
 Here is how you can reach Sambalpur following the given means of public transportation.

-To travel here by air, you can consider deboarding at either Swami Vivekananda Airport (RPR), Raipur at the distance of 263 km or Biju Patnaik Airport (BBI), Bhubaneshwar at the distance of 280 km.
-Both the airports have overall good connectivity with other Indian cities.
+To travel here by air, you can consider deboarding at either Swami Vivekananda Airport (RPR), Raipur, at a distance of 263 km or Biju Patnaik Airport (BBI), Bhubaneshwar at a distance of 280 km.
+Both airports have good overall connectivity with other Indian cities.
 Once you deboard at the airport of your convenience, take a cab or some other means of public transportation available at hand to reach your destination.

 Here is a list of Indian cities from where flights are available to Sambalpur

-There are about four local railway stations available in the Sambalpur city.
-These are Sambalpur (khetrajpur), Sambalpur road (fatak), Hirakud, Sambalpur city.
+There are about four local railway stations available in Sambalpur.
+These are Sambalpur (Kharagpur), Sambalpur road (fatal), Hirakud, and Sambalpur city.
 All of these have been well connected with other Indian cities.
 After deboarding at one of the railway stations, you will need to cover the remaining distance by some means of public transportation.

 Sambalpur is fairly well-connected to other cities by motorable roadways and national highways.
 One of the upcoming state highways which is the Sambalpur state highway 10 is currently under construction.
 However, there are various interstate buses regularly available to Sambalpur.
 You can also consider booking private buses or hire a cab if the budget allows you.
 Otherwise, depending on the location, you can also self-drive to this place.